brct-james/apricate/README.md

 - ~~Refactor dictionaries to a main struct~~
 - ~~Add Sickle, Shade Cloth tool/action, Spectral Grass plant~~
 - ~~Plot `/interact` endpoint with switch on body.action (growth actions)~~
-- Cooldown/growth time is enforced (written, tested, just need to enable by uncommenting when testing done)
+- ~~Cooldown/growth time is enforced (written, tested, just need to enable by uncommenting when testing done)~~
 - ~~Add warehouse increment/decrement methods to handle removing the key for goods that are now at 0~~
 - ~~Fix bug with path selector (case sensitive)~~
-- Harvest functionality in `/interact`
+- ~~Harvest functionality in `/interact`~~
 - - ~~Actually, harvests should give Produce, a superset of Good, and go to special warehouse section so they can have size but not every good~~
-- - Check logic in `plots:interact()` for returning growthHarvest when harvest is optional and when harvest but not FinalHarvest
+- - ~~Check logic in `plots:interact()` for returning growthHarvest when harvest is optional and when harvest but not FinalHarvest~~
-- - Produce deposited to warehouse
+- - ~~Produce deposited to warehouse~~
 - ~~Warehouses have sections for tools, produce, goods, seeds~~
 - - ~~Farm tools moved to warehouse~~
 - ~~Separate YAML definitions for goods into produce, goods, seeds files~~
-- Tested growth and harvest of cabbage, potatos, shelvis fig, spectral grass, INCLUDING optional actions (make sure yield properly adjusted)
+- ~~Tested growth and harvest of cabbage, potatos, shelvis fig, spectral grass, gulb INCLUDING optional actions (make sure yield properly adjusted)~~
-- Add `GET: /plants/{plantName}/growth-stages/{index}`
+- ~~Add `GET: /plants/{plantName}/growth-stages/{index}`~~

 ---

-### Planned: **[v0.4]**
+### Started: **[v0.4]**

-- Assistants can transfer things between warehouses
-- Boldor, Yoggoth YAML defined
-- Request validation functions
-- Validate 1:1 mapping for every seed and plant after loading both
+- Placeholder market at the farm itself with buy/sell `market` orders and set prices (probably some ledger currency helper funcs necessary)
+- Add `GET` endpoints for sectors, `GET` select island endpoint
 - Look through log entries to ensure all going to correct namespace (debug, important, error, etc.)
 - Look through responses and ensure all are using correct response code
 - Look through response codes and ensure all are using correct http response code
+- Update my user auto-creation for Greenitthe with everything in the game for testing
+- Auto created users have name, token saved to ignored yaml file
+- Add user auto-creation for Viridis (basic setup), so I still lock down the username ;)

 ---

-### Planned: **[v0.5]**
+### Planned: **[v0.5]** First Public Alpha

-- One functional market, Local orders (non-player orders to provide baseline supply/demand)
-- Ratelimiting
-- Add `GET` endpoints for sectors, `GET` select island endpoint
+- Update starting user template with appropriate tools, seeds, goods, produce
 - Update documentation
-- Deploy pre-alpha server and separate dev server once complete, host timed pre-alpha test via discord (no point till can sell produce and buy new seeds)
+- Deploy alpha server and separate dev server once complete, host timed pre-alpha test via discord (no point till can sell produce and buy new seeds)

 ---

 ### Planned: **[v0.6]**

+- Respond to feedback from v0.5 alpha
 - Add YAML-defined contract/quest paths from NPCs
 - NPCs defined in YAML
+- Use data field for request error responses to convey programmatically what failed validation
+- Request validation functions
+- Validate 1:1 mapping for every seed and plant after loading both

 ---

 ### Planned: **[v0.7]**

+- Respond to feedback from v0.6 alpha
+- Ratelimiting
+- Boldor, Yoggoth, Tyldia YAML defined
+- Assistants can transfer things between warehouses
+- Market uses 4 types of market order, simulates dynamic NPC supply/demand/pricing that evolves over time and based on all player investment in market
+- Markets initial state defined in YAML
 - At least 10 different plants excluding Wild Seeds, buy and sell at the markets of at least 3 towns, all starting town NPCs have quests
-- Tyldia YAML defined
 - Wild Seeds implemented

 ---

 ### Planned: **[v0.8]**

+- Respond to feedback from v0.7 alpha
 - At least 20 plants excluding Wild Seeds, add at least 2 additional tools for growing some of the new plants, add randomized contracts, consider adding additional markets, all NPCs on starting map have quests

 ---

 ### Planned: **[v0.9]**

+- Respond to feedback from v0.8 alpha
 - Add refining/crafting with at least 8 recipes, add at least 4 new tools to support crafting, add at least 2 new buildings to support crafting
 - Add researching plants (with associated building) to reveal full information
 - Fog of War and hide unresearched plant information